 Aside from the young driver’s driving history, one of the biggest factors that insurance providers take into consideration when quoting car insurance premiums is the year, make and model of the vehicle the young driver will be driving.
 There are a few vehicles that are insurance friendly, meaning they are cheaper to insure such as a Nissan Micra or a Kia Rio 5-Door.

 - Ask Insurance Provider About Available Discounts

 Another great way for a young driver to save on car insurance is by asking their insurance provider about available discounts the company has to offer.
 These discounts can include a driver training discount, good student discount, multi-vehicle discount, and a good driving discount.

 Ontario law dictates Ontario residents must be 16 years of age and have a valid driver’s license and applicable car insurance to drive in this province.
 The government introduced the graduated license program on April 1, 1994, for new drivers.
 The program was established to allow new drivers with time to acquire the skills and knowledge they need in order to operate a motorized vehicle safely.

 G1 – Level One

-The program requires young drivers to enrol in Level One for a class G1 Licence for a period of 12 months that is reduced to 8 months if the driver has successfully completed a driver’s ed course which has been approved.
+The program requires young drivers to enroll in Level One for a class G1 Licence for a period of 12 months that is reduced to 8 months if the driver has successfully completed a driver’s ed course which has been approved.
 There are several restrictions placed on the new driver.
 Some of these include: